Elasticsearch Log Rotation

 }

-Snapshot Lifecycle Management as an alternative to Deploy Backups
+Snapshot Lifecycle Management as an alternative to Aptible backups

-Aptible Database Backups allow for the easy restoration of a backup to an Aptible Database using a single CLI command.
-However, the data retained with Snapshot Lifecycle Management is sufficient to restore the Elasticsearch Database in event of corruption, and can be configured to take much more frequent backups.
+Aptible database backups allow for the easy restoration of a backup to an Aptible database using a single CLI command.
+However, the data retained with Snapshot Lifecycle Management is sufficient to restore the Elasticsearch database in the event of corruption, and you can configure Elasticsearch take much more frequent backups.